newrelic/rusty-hog/scripts/README.md

 INSIGHTS_ACCT_ID - the New Relic Insights account number for results DUROC_HOG_PATH - the path to the duroc hog binary (relative or absolute)

+You will also need to install the third party python library htmllistparse

 ## s3weblisting_secret_monitor.py

 This is a python script meant to perform a Rusty Hog scan for all binaries on a web server that uses the generic